Four-Lights-Labs/Shepherd/README.md

 - event tracing improvements

 ## 🧱 Tech Stack
-Manifest V3
+- Manifest V3
-Vanilla JavaScript
+- Vanilla JavaScript
-Chrome Extension APIs
+- Chrome Extension APIs
-No backend
+- No backend
-No framework
+- No framework

-This is intentional.
+This is intentional (at least, during the prototype phase).

 ## 📁 Structure
 ```